Excellent firms don’t believe in excellence—only in constant improvement and constant change.

 Lean-Agile development is inherently more measurable than prior methods.
 The Metrics article highlights many of the measures that enterprises can apply to objectively evaluate their progress toward better outcomes.

 People don’t generally like to be measured.
 After all, a person can be evaluated only by being compared to another person.
 And only the one at the top can feel good about that outcome.

 What’s more, many measures traditionally applied to the development process and its workers are now obsolete.
-Being measured by others is anathema to empowered, self-managing Agile thinking.
+Being measured by others goes against empowered, self-managing Agile thinking.